The History Of Rolex: Past, Present and Future

 Rolex Cosmograph Daytona

 The Rolex ceramic bezel is prized not only for its sleek look, but also for its resistance to scratching and fading.
-It’s both robust and beautiful.
+It is both robust and beautiful.
 And the black bezel version looks particularly stunning against the new Daytona’s stainless steel 40mm Oyster case and matching stainless steel Oyster bracelet.

-Iconic in design, the Datejust has been Rolex’s flagship model since its debut in 1945.
-It was the very first waterproof automatic chronometer that included a date window on the dial.
-And over the course of the next 70 years, Rolex had produced countless versions of the classic luxury dress watch.
-For 2016, Rolex introduced the newest generation with the Datejust 41 to replace the Datejust II collection.
-As its name suggests, it sports a 41mm case and the first two models of the new line are a two-tone yellow gold and stainless steel version (ref.
-126333) and a two-tone rose gold and stainless steel version (ref.
-126331).
-Since variety is the name of the game with the Datejust, each model is available in a range of dial colors, bezel designs, and bracelet choices.
+Variety truly is the name of the game with the Datejust.
+Each model is available in a range of dial colors, bezel designs, and bracelet choices.
 A notable new addition to the Datejust 41 is the Rolex Caliber 3235 powering the watch.
-This in-house automatic movement provides the wearer with 72 hours of power reserve and is equipped with 14 Rolex patents for optimal reliability and precision.
+This in-house automatic movement provides the wearer with an amazing 72 hours of power reserve.
+It is equipped with 14 Rolex patents for optimal reliability and precision.